 There are some key elements that are commonly found in cloud-native applications:

 Small, loosely coupled services which promote agility and independence in the development lifecycle.
-Multiple instances of stateless services support resilience and elastic scalability, and low-risk system evolution.
+Multiple instances of stateless microservices support resilience and elastic scalability, and low-risk system evolution.

 Development teams have the freedom to choose the tools that best fit the functionality of their application.
 When accessing data sources, options range from low-level drivers, to frameworks that abstract drivers and query languages, to higher level data APIs.